Tag Archive for: mountains

 Livingston Wedding Photographer Paradise Valley wedding couple

-Earlier this month, I had the pleasure of photographing and celebrating the Livingston Montana Wedding Day of Teresa and Bob.
+Earlier this month, I had the pleasure of photographing and celebrating the St. Mary’s Catholic Church Wedding of Teresa and Bob.

-I met these two lovebirds at last year’s A Montana Wedding Bridal Event at The Commons in Bozeman, Montana.
-After a friendly ten-minute conversation, it was clear my candid, documentary photographic style resonated with their wedding day vision.
+I met this engaged couple at last year’s A Montana Wedding Bridal Event at The Commons in Bozeman, Montana.
+We hit it off after a friendly ten-minute conversation.
+It was clear my candid, documentary photographic style resonated with their wedding day vision.
 They booked me on the spot.
-For these two, their love for each other, their family and devotion to their Catholic faith would the focal point of their wedding day celebration.
+For these two, their love for each other, their family, and their devotion to their Catholic faith would the focal point of their wedding day celebration.

-Their ceremony was held in the grand space of St. Mary’s Catholic Church complete with an hour Mass service.
-From there we made our way up Orea Creek Road near their Livingston home.
-We couldn’t help ourselves to stop numerous times to make some portraits with the epic Montana scenery around us.
-It is so beautiful up that way.
-The sound of cheers from their awaiting guests greeted the newlyweds to their outdoor reception on their Livingston property.
+From there we made our way up Orea Creek Road to their Livingston, Montana home.
+On our approach, the beauty of the surrounding green mountainsides was too enticing.
+We couldn’t help ourselves and happily stopped numerous times to photograph portraits with the epic Montana scenery surrounding us.
+Upon our arrival, the sound of cheers from their awaiting guests greeted the newlyweds at their outdoor reception on their Livingston property.

-It was a wedding celebration in the pure local Montana cowboy style.
+It was a wedding reception celebration in the pure local Montana cowboy style.

-The live country band beckoned everyone to the dance floor where formal country two-step dance lessons were given.
-Yardgames and a photo booth entertained in between songs and everyone got stuffed on good Montana BBQ and libations.
-It was a perfect Montana evening to celebrate the union of these two amazing people.
+The newlyweds hired a live country band who beckoned guests to the dance floor.
+There, formal country two-step dance lessons were being given to the out-of-town guests.
+Everyone really got into it and had a great time.
+The yard games and a photo booth entertained the wedding guests in between songs.
+When the food was ready, the bride, groom, and their guests dined on good Montana BBQ and libations.
+It was a perfect Livingston, Montana evening to celebrate the union of these two amazing people.
 I could not be more excited for these two.
-Congrats to the newlyweds Teresa and Bob! -M

 Livingston Wedding Photographer Paradise Valley wedding couple